 "If you're looking for some hands-on help with your finances, there are accounts that can provide that.

-"Looking to the future, the thinkmoney Personal Account also provides a forecasting service: we can warn our customers if we see they have any potential cash-flow problems up to three months ahead.
+"Looking to the future, the thinkmoney Managed Current Account also provides a forecasting service: we can warn our customers if we see they have any potential cash-flow problems up to three months ahead.
 As they say, forewarned is forearmed."